NavinColumbia/NavinColumbia/README.md

 ---

-#### What I Do
-I like building reliable backend and full-stack systems, from data-heavy ETL pipelines to Spring Boot microservices and Python tooling.
-Right now I’m finishing my master’s at Columbia and will spend Summer 2025 as an SDE intern at AWS.

-**Tech I use regularly**
-Java 17, Python 3, Spring Boot 3, REST/gRPC, PostgreSQL, Snowflake, AWS, GCP, Docker/K8s, GitLab CI

----

 #### Projects (selected)
 * **PharmaId – Medication-List Service**
   Spring Boot REST API on GCP (Cloud SQL) with JWT-secured roles, Swagger docs, and >90 % Jacoco test coverage.